Ron Herndon Head Start Parent Scholarship

 (Nominee must be attending an institution whose accreditation is recognized by the US Department of Education) Scholarship winners will receive an award of $2,500 and a commemorative certificate.
 Funds may be applied to the documented cost of tuition or books.

-- The nominee must have a child enrolled in a Head Start/Early Head Start program.
+- The nominee must have a child enrolled in a Head Start/Early Head Start program for the 2018-2019 school year.

-- The nominee must be a High School graduate, be pursuing a post-secondary education or submit proof of acceptance or enrollment in an institution of higher learning.
+- The nominee must be a High School graduate, be pursuing a post-secondary education and submit proof of acceptance or enrollment in an institution of higher learning and will be attending for the 2018-2019 school year.

 - Two letters of reference from two people who know the nominee as a student, and as a parent in the Head Start/Early Head Start program.
 (Uploaded to application).

-- The nominee must provide a personal statement addressing the following, in its entirety:
+- The nominee must provide a personal statement addressing the following, in its entirety (no more than 500 words in length):

 - Details about the nominee, the nominee's family, and connection to Head Start/Early Head Start.